 - Canon Immigrant:

 - Exar Kun is mentioned in Aurebesh on the stone of Dryden Vos's desk in Solo, apparently looted from some Sith Temple.
-In the Star Wars Encyclopedia reference books (available only in France and Spain), it's mentioned that Sidious had Maul forge a double-bladed lightsaber in tribute to Kun and that Kun was a former Jedi.
+In the Star Wars Encyclopedia reference books (available only in France and Spain), it's mentioned that Sidious had Maul forge a double-bladed lightsaber in tribute to Kun and that Kun was a former Jedi, matching his original description.

 - Chronic Backstabbing Disorder: In their quests for power, the Sith inevitably betray each other out of greed, their ambition preventing them from ever willingly sharing power.